PowerDNS/pdns/docs/guides/alias.rst

 the RDATA) in the AXFR.
 When set to 'yes', PowerDNS will lookup the A and AAAA records of the name in the ALIAS-record and send the results in the AXFR.
+If the ALIAS target can not be resolved during AXFR the AXFR will fail.
+To allow outgoing AXFR also if the ALIAS targets are broken you can set :ref:`setting-outgoing-axfr-expand-alias` to 'ignore-errors', but be warned, this will lead to inconsistent zones between the Primary and Secondary name servers.

 Set ``outgoing-axfr-expand-alias`` to 'yes' if your slaves don't understand ALIAS or should not look up the addresses themselves.
 Note